morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 If we want `:trinity` to move forward by 40, we say `(forward :trinity 40)`.
 If we want `:neo` to do the same, we say `(forward :neo 40)`.
 Note that the command is the same.
 What changes is the name, and we would like each of the turtles' names be used.

+`map` allows us to apply a function to each of the elements in a list and returns a list of all results.
+For example, we can apply a `forward` function to a list of names of all turtles on the canvas, and they all will move forward.

-`map` allows us to provide a "template" for the command in which the name will be filled in for each turtle as the function goes through the list of names.
+We provide a "template" function for the command in which the name will be filled in for each turtle as the function goes through the list of names.
 The "template" function is `#(forward % 40)`, where the `%` is the turtle name that will be each of the turtles, one by one.

 ```clojure
 clojurebridge-turtle.walk=> (map #(forward % 40) (turtle-names))